-The cause of pancreatitis in dogs is unknown in many cases.
+The cause of pancreatitis in dogs is often idiopathic, meaning the exact cause can’t be determined.
 However, there are certain risk factors associated with the condition.

 Complications of another disease

-Acute pancreatitis is an be associated with dietary indiscretions, like eating garbage or human table scraps.
+Acute pancreatitis can be associated with dietary indiscretions, like eating garbage or human table scraps.
 Obesity is also a risk factor, and diseases that affect the liver, adrenal glands, or small intestines, like diabetes, hyperthyroidism, and cancer, may increase the likelihood of pancreatitis as well.

-Middle-aged female dogs are more likely to develop pancreatitis than their male counterparts.
-Veterinarians are not sure why this is the case, just as it is unclear why certain breeds, like Cocker Spaniels, Miniature Poodles, and Miniature Schnauzers are at an increased risk for developing chronic pancreatitis.
+Although veterinarians are not sure why, middle-aged female dogs are more likely to develop pancreatitis than their male counterparts.
+Similarly, it is unclear why certain breeds, like Cocker Spaniels, Miniature Poodles, Terriers, and Miniature Schnauzers are at an increased risk for developing chronic pancreatitis.

 Diagnosing pancreatitis in dogs is complicated.
 Many of the symptoms of pancreatitis are common symptoms of other conditions, and veterinarians must rule out other diseases before making a definitive diagnosis.
 This is often done with routine blood tests and ultrasounds.
 Your veterinarian may also recommend a specialized test called a specific pancreatic lipase immunoreactivity test (SpecPL) to measure the function of the small intestines along with other tests to measure the level of pancreatic enzymes in your dog’s body.